Kiuwan logo

 Software governance is a subset of IT governance, which in turn is a subset of a company’s larger governance initiatives.
 It refers to the practices, policies, and processes used to manage software operations, which support effective coordination and maintenance of software activities.

-Software governance harmonizes business objectives, regulatory compliance, and security protocols.
+Software governance harmonizes business objectives, regulatory compliance, and security protocols to ensure seamless integration.
 This process must also accommodate the diverse priorities of team stakeholders.

 Here are a few ways companies use software governance: